cmattson/spree-guides/content/developer/customization/view.markdown

 Deface currently supports the following actions:

-* <tt>:remove</tt> - Removes all elements that match the supplied selector
+* `:remove` - Removes all elements that match the supplied selector
-* <tt>:replace</tt> - Replaces all elements that match the supplied selector, with the content supplied
+* `:replace` - Replaces all elements that match the supplied selector, with the content supplied
-* <tt>:insert_after</tt> - Inserts content supplied after all elements that match the supplied selector
+* `:insert_after` - Inserts content supplied after all elements that match the supplied selector
-* <tt>:insert_before</tt> - Inserts content supplied before all elements that match the supplied selector
+* `:insert_before` - Inserts content supplied before all elements that match the supplied selector
-* <tt>:insert_top</tt> - Inserts content supplied inside all elements that match the supplied selector, as the first child
+* `:insert_top` - Inserts content supplied inside all elements that match the supplied selector, as the first child
-* <tt>:insert_bottom</tt> - Inserts content supplied inside all elements that match the supplied selector, as the last child
+* `:insert_bottom` - Inserts content supplied inside all elements that match the supplied selector, as the last child
-* <tt>:set_attributes</tt> - Sets (or adds) attributes to all elements that match the supplied selector, expects :attributes option to be passed
+* `:set_attributes` - Sets (or adds) attributes to all elements that match the supplied selector, expects :attributes option to be passed

 ***
 Not all actions are applicable to all elements.
 For example, <tt>:insert_top</tt> and <tt>:insert_bottom</tt> expects a parent element with children.